-1.28 Member States shall ensure that the competent authorities Coordinating Authorities that they have designated carry out perform their tasks under this Regulation in an objective, impartial, transparent and timely and non-discriminatory manner, while fully respecting the fundamental rights of all parties affected29.
+1.43 Member States shall ensure that the competent authorities Coordinating Authorities that they have designated carry out perform their tasks under this Regulation in an objective, impartial, transparent and timely and non-discriminatory manner, while fully respecting the fundamental rights of all parties affected44.
 Member States shall ensure that their Coordinating Authorities those authorities have adequate technical, financial and human resources to carry out their tasks.

-29 PCY comment: wording copied from Art.
+PCY comment: wording copied from Art.
 13(2) of the TCO Regulation.

-^{26 &}lt;u>PCY comment: to be revised pending further discussions on detection orders.
+PCY comment: to be revised pending further discussions on detection orders.

-27 PCY comment: moved to Art 43(5)(b) on the EU Centre.
+PCY comment: moved to Art 43(5)(b) on the EU Centre.

-28 PCY comment: this recital (copied from recital 35 TCO, except for the marked changes) could be included: "For the purposes of this Regulation, Member States should designate competent authorities.
+43 PCY comment: this recital (copied from recital 35 TCO, except for the marked changes) could be included: "For the purposes of this Regulation, Member States should designate competent authorities.
 This should not necessarily imply the establishment of a new authority and it should be possible to entrust an existing body with the functions provided for in this Regulation.
-This Regulation should require the designation of authorities competent for issuing removal orders, scrutinising removal orders, overseeing specific measures and imposing penalties, while it should be possible for each Member State to decide on the number of competent authorities to be designated and whether they are administrative or law enforcement or judicial other than courts.
+This Regulation should require the designation of authorities competent for issuing removal orders, scrutinising removal orders, overseeing specific measures and imposing penalties, while it should be possible for each Member State to decide in accordance with the relevant requirements of this Regulation and the Charter, on the number of competent authorities to be designated and whether they are administrative or law enforcement or judicial other than courts.
 Member States should ensure that the competent authorities fulfil their tasks in an objective and non-discriminatory manner and do not seek or take instructions from any other body in relation to the exercise of the tasks under this Regulation.
 This should not prevent supervision in accordance with national constitutional law.
 Member States should communicate the competent authorities designated under this Regulation to the Commission, which should publish online a register listing the competent authorities.
 That online register should be easily accessible to facilitate the swift verification of the authenticity of removal orders by the hosting service providers."

-Those authorities The Coordinating Authorities shall not seek or take instructions from any other body in relation to carrying out their tasks under this Regulation30.
+Those authorities The Coordinating Authorities shall not seek or take instructions from any other body in relation to carrying out their tasks under this Regulation45.

 - 2. When carrying out their tasks and exercising their powers in accordance with this Regulation, the Coordinating Authorities shall act with complete independence.
-To that aim, Member States shall ensure, in particular, that they: - (a) are legally and functionally independent from any other public authority; - (b) have a status enabling them to act objectively and impartially when carrying out their tasks under this Regulation; - (c) are free from any external influence, whether direct or indirect; - (d) neither seek nor take instructions from any other public authority or any private party; - (e) are not charged with tasks relating to the prevention or combating of child sexual abuse, other than their tasks under this Regulation. - 2-3.
-Paragraph 2-1 shall not prevent supervision of the Coordinating competent aAuthorities in accordance with national constitutional law, to the extent that such supervision does not affect their independence as required under this Regulation. - 3 4.
-The Coordinating Authorities and other competent authorities shall ensure that their relevant members of staff have the required qualifications, experience, integrity and technical skills to perform carry out the application, supervision and enforcement under this Regulation duties.
+To that aim, Member States shall ensure, in particular, that they: - (a) are legally and functionally independent from any other public authority; - (b) have a status enabling them to act objectively and impartially when carrying out their tasks under this Regulation; - (c) are free from any external influence, whether direct or indirect; - (d) neither seek nor take instructions from any other public authority or any private party; - (e) are not charged with tasks relating to the prevention or combating of child sexual abuse, other than their tasks under this Regulation.